 Kirsten Medeiros, D.P.T.
 Clinical Manager

-Kirsten received both her masters degree (in 2001) and doctorate degree (in 2006) in physical therapy from Emory University, after graduating from the College of William and Mary with a B.S. in Kinesiology.
+Kirsten received both her master’s degree (in 2001) and doctorate degree (in 2006) in physical therapy from Emory University after graduating from the College of William and Mary with a B.S. in Kinesiology.
 While at William and Mary, Kirsten was a scholarship gymnast and NCAA regional competitor.
-Her physical therapy background includes sports medicine and orthopedic care, incorporating manual techniques and an exercised based approach.
+Her physical therapy background includes sports medicine and orthopedic care, incorporating manual techniques and an exercised-based approach.
 She enjoys helping athletes of all ages return to sport and preventing future injuries, and continues to train both state and nationally competitive gymnasts.
 She spends her free time with her wonderful family: husband Jeremy, daughter Alani, son Cruz, and dog Duke, as well as running on San Diego’s beautiful coastline.